-We now compare the time-series of the stations data EOFs with those of the GCM S/N EOFs to determine the correspondence between observed modes of variability and the predictable components of the GCM.
-The percentage of variance (Table 2, top) explained by the first four S/N EOFs decreases with mode number and has values comparable to those of the ensemble mean EOFs, although the S/N analysis does not use variance alone as a selection criteria.
+the correspondence between the observed modes of variability and the GCM predictable components.
+The percentage of variance (Table 2, top) explained by the first four S/N EOFs decreases with mode number and has values comparable to those of the ensemble mean EOFs, although the S/N analysis does not use variance as a selection criteria.
+This result indicates that largescale features are most predictable.
 Table 2 shows the correlations of the first two EOFs of station data with the first four S/N EOFs of the ensemble mean precipitation.
-The first S/N EOF is associated with Guinea Coast rainfall and its time-series is wellcorrelated (0.68) with the second EOF of the station data.
-This correlation is slightly less than that (0.73) obtained by using multiple regression to combine the first and third GCM EOF time-series.
-The second S/N EOF does not correlate significantly with station data EOFs; the strongest correlation (0.28) is with the Guinea Coast station data EOF.
-The third S/N EOF is associated with Sahel rainfall and the correlation of its time-series with that of the first station EOF is 0.78, compared to 0.61 obtained from the second GCM EOF and 0.72 when the multiple regression combination of the second and sixth GCM EOF time-series is used.
-The correlation level with the second GCM EOF is consistent with Giannini et al. (2003) who found a correlation of 0.73 between a GCM EOF and a Sahel-region station data EOF using a different period and GCM.
-Later we decompose the Sahel time-series into high and low frequency components to determine their relative contributions to simulation skill.
+The first S/N EOF is associated with Guinea Coast rainfall and its time series is well correlated (0.68)with the second EOF of the station data, slightly less than that (0.73) obtained by using multiple regression to combine the first and third GCM EOF time series.
+The variability associated with the first S/N EOF is smaller than that of the second EOF of the station data by a factor of 1.43.1 This factor is consistent with the correlation between the two time series (0.68) if we assume that the observation time series variance contains signal and noise and the S/N EOF time series contains only signal.
+The second and fourth S/N EOFs do not correlate significantly with station data EOFs; the strongest correlation (-0.28) is between the second S/N EOF and the Guinea Coast station data EOF.
+The third S/N EOF is associated with Sahel rainfall, and the correlation of its time series with that of the first station

+1 This factor is calculated by comparing the standard deviations of the time series that multiply the station data EOF and S/N EOF spatial patterns where the spatial patterns are normalized to have unit spatial variance.